JKFlipFlop1108/NLP_PROJECT_ABSA/readme.md

 - **ASC** — Aspect Sentiment Classification
 - **Merge / Joint / Pipeline Integration** — combine aspect extraction and sentiment classification into final `(aspect, sentiment)` predictions

-This README is designed to help any team member quickly understand:
+This README is designed to help:

 - what the project is doing,
 - what each phase already produced,